A refined Gallai-Edmonds structure theorem for weighted matching polynomials: Gallai-Edmonds Structure Theorem

-In order to prove the Stability Lemma \ref{newstability} we must study how the graph continued fractions change when a vertex is deleted.
-To approach this problem we use the contraction Lemma \ref{Contraction}.
+We now focus on the the Stability Lemma~\ref{newstability}.
+In order to prove the Stability Lemma~\ref{newstability} we must study how a graph continued fraction changes when a vertex is deleted.
+To approach this problem we use the contraction Lemma~\ref{Contraction}.

 For distinct vertices $i$ and $j$ it was previously observed that $-\lambda_{i\sim j}$ is a sum of squares.
 So $\lambda_{i\sim j}(\theta)$ is in $[-\infty,0]$, but it can happen that $\lambda_{i\sim j}$ is equal to $-\infty$ at time $\theta$.
 The next lemma gives a condition that guarantees $\lambda_{i\sim j}(\theta)$ is finite.